Nervosys/Botnix/docs/packages/darwin-builder.section.md

 ## Troubleshooting the generated configuration {#sec-darwin-builder-troubleshoot}

-The `linux-builder` package exposes the attributes `nixosConfig` and `nixosOptions` that allow you to inspect the generated NixOS configuration in the `nix repl`.
+The `linux-builder` package exposes the attributes `nixosConfig` and `nixosOptions` that allow you to inspect the generated Botnix configuration in the `nix repl`.
 For example:

 ```
 $ nix repl --file ~/src/nixpkgs --argstr system aarch64-darwin